 One major restriction is when your IRA partners with disqualified persons, the ownership percentage must be kept constant throughout the life of the investment.
 All expenses and income must be split in accordance with said ownership percentage.

-For instance, if you and your IRA each cover half of a real estate investment, any renovation or fix-up costs must also be split in half.
+For instance, if you and your IRA each cover half of a real estate investment, any costs must also be split in half.
 Conversely, any income from the property must also be divided 50/50.

-Although these restrictions require an active investor to properly manage the investment, New Direction Trust Company is here to help whenever possible.
-Partnering with your IRA has worked for some of our clients and can be a valuable tool to increase retirement funds and acquire lucrative real estate assets.
+Although these restrictions require an active investor to manage the investment, NDTCO is here to help whenever possible.
+Partnering has worked for some of our clients and can be valuable in creating flexibility to acquire potentially lucrative properties.

 And, contrary to popular belief, you don’t need to start an LLC when partnering with your IRA to purchase real estate.
 You can partner with just about anyone (and/or their IRAs) without having to establish a business entity.